May 25, 2023

 |What’s the difference between mutual funds and stocks?|

 A stock is a sliver of ownership in a single company, while a mutual fund is a basket of many stocks and other assets from multiple companies.
+While investing in a single stock means investing in one company, investing in a mutual fund means buying into many investments at once – all within a single investment.

 As a new investor, you might be weighing the difference between mutual funds and stocks.
 While both can help you earn solid returns, mutual funds are generally considered a safer investment than individual stocks.